zsh-ncursed/caura-tray/RUNNING.md

 - System tray icon with context menu
 - Categorized application launcher with icons
-- Quick launch applications (Terminal, Web Browser, File Manager) at the top of the menu
+- Quick launch applications (Terminal, Web Browser, File Manager, Mail Client, Messenger) at the top of the menu
 - Categories: General, Development, Games, Graphics, Multimedia, Internet, Office, Settings, System
 - Each application in a single category with appropriate icon
 - Settings dialog to toggle icon visibility